 Going through the process of developing business and strategic plans will help ensure that you'll be prepared to discuss with potential funders what your organization stands for, how it is structured, and how you plan to meet your goals.

 Will you need to send potential funders copies of your business or strategic plans as part of the grant application process?
 Probably not.
 However, you should expect to draw from your business and strategic plans when writing proposals.
 After you have your business plan in place, you can use excerpts of your plans in your grant proposals to describe your organization's leadership, structure, mission, direction and, perhaps most importantly, financial health and long-term sustainability.

 There are both for-profit and nonprofit resources to help you craft your business plan.
 Below are some options to explore including articles, websites, and books.
 Note that this list is based on research and review only and is not a list of endorsed products or services.
 Before you download, purchase, or commit to a service or product, always investigate the company and its services carefully to decide if they are right for you.

 You can find free resources on how to develop business and strategic plans on the websites of both for-profit companies and nonprofit resource centers.
-Many of the resources below include downloadable templates you can use as models for your business plan.
+Many of the resources below include downloadable templates that you can use as a framework to develop your business plan.